pixley/pixley.github.io/portfolio.md

 I started at id at the start of the second year of post-launch support for *Eternal*, just after the release of its second DLC pack, *The Ancient Gods: Part Two*.
 I provided bugfixes and contributed to the development of the Horde Mode that launched as part of "Patch 6.66", including spearheading visual debugging via imGui.

 *Doom Eternal* launched on 19 March 2020 simultaneously on Windows, Stadia, Xbox One, and PlayStation 4.
-It was later ported to Nintendo Switch on 8 December 2020 and subsequently ported to Xbox Series X/S and PlayStation 5 (with ray-traced reflections that simultaneously came to PC) on 29 June 2021.
+It was later ported to Nintendo Switch on 8 December 2020 and subsequently ported to Xbox Series X\|S and PlayStation 5 (with ray-traced reflections that simultaneously came to PC) on 29 June 2021.

 See the [trailer for "Patch 6.66"](https://www.youtube.com/watch?v=69a0hZVgIU0), which debuted Horde Mode.